 Introduction

-This article, the first in a four-part series, explores how the service delivery model is evolving.
+This article, the second in a six-part series, explores how the service delivery model is evolving.
 We examine what AI means for the Tiers 0–3 structure, how automation is redistributing work, and what new opportunities this creates for shared services organizations to elevate their strategic impact.

 The Evolution of Service Delivery with AI